Background pattern

 What is rheumatoid arthritis?

 Rheumatoid arthritis is a long-term inflammatory disease of the joints.
-It causes pain, stiffness, swelling, and progressive loss of mobility in the affected joints.
+It causes pain, stiffness, swelling, and progressive loss of movement in the affected joints.
 It also causes inflammation in other areas of the body.

 What is gout?